T

 +

 Bandar Seri Begawan is considered a very safe city, even at night.
-Crime rates are low, and most areas remain peaceful after dark.
-It's generally safe to walk around the central tourist districts, but as with any city, exercising common sense and awareness is always recommended.
+Crime rates are low, and it's generally safe to walk around the main tourist areas and hotel vicinities after dark.
+However, as with any city, it's always wise to remain aware of your surroundings.

-Do I need a visa to visit Bandar Seri Begawan, Brunei?
+Do I need a visa to visit Bandar Seri Begawan?

 +

 Many nationalities can enter Brunei visa-free for short stays, typically up to 14 or 30 days, depending on their country of origin.
-However, it is essential to check the latest visa requirements for your specific nationality with the Brunei immigration authorities or your local embassy before traveling.
-Requirements can change.
+However, it is essential to check the specific visa requirements for your nationality with the Brunei immigration authorities or your local embassy before traveling.